strarsis/sage9-onepager-themefiles/README.md

 You can find further useful tips (linking menu items to panels, smooth scrolling) in the README of related [twentyseventeen-onepage modifications repository](https://github.com/strarsis/twentyseventeen-onepage).

 ## Multilanguage
-Support for translation plugins Polylang and WPML have been added.
+Support for translation plugins Polylang and WPML has been added.

 ## Credits
 Code has been adopted from [WordPress Twenty Seventeen theme](https://github.com/WordPress/WordPress/tree/master/wp-content/themes/twentyseventeen).